strategicdata/pmhc-mds-spec/doc/user-documentation/organisations.rst

 =============

-You will be able to see the Organisations tab if you have been assigned the 'Organisation Management', or the 'User Management' role, , when logged into the PMHC MDS on https://pmhc-mds.net.
+You will be able to see the Organisations tab if you have been assigned the 'Organisation Management', or the 'User Management' role, when logged into the PMHC MDS on https://pmhc-mds.net.

-If you believe you should have access to an organisation and it doesn't appear in your list please contact someone in that provider organisation or the provider organisation's PHN who has the 'User Management' role.
+If you believe you should have access to an organisation and it doesn't appear in your list please contact someone who has the 'User Management' role in that provider organisation or the provider organisation's commissioning PHN.

 If you are unsure who has the 'User Management' role please email the PMHC helpdesk at support@pmhc-mds.com